Similarities – E-Mods X-Mods EMR And Credit Score

 I received a large number of questions on E-Mods X-Mods, better known as Experience Modification Factors.
 The questions from the blog readers were the same type that I have seen over the last few years.
 I will not repeat the questions to avoid making the post too long.

 Due to a large number of emailed questions on E-Mods X-Mods, I wrote this article in early 2010.
 This post and the one in 2010 show the importance of understanding the Experience Modification Factor process.

 E-Mods/X-Mods can be thought of as a credit score.
 I thought I would compare and contrast credit scores and E-Mods.
 X-Mods/E-Mods seem to have a few mysterious qualities.
 I will try to remove some of their mystique.

 We all have credit scores from the three major credit reporting agencies ranging from 400 – 800.
 Obtaining credit is almost impossible with a very low score.
 If any credit is advanced, the borrower or credit card user must pay extremely high-interest rates.

 Most E-Mods that I have seen are between .6 and 1.8.
 If a company with a high E-Mod wants to obtain insurance, the rates will be much higher if workers compensation insurance can be found in the regular insurance marketplace.

 Insurance carriers report the claims data to a rating agency such as NCCI, WCIRB, or an independent state rating agency Creditors report your credit data to one of the three major credit reporting agencies

 Both systems are based on lagging data.
-Credit systems have gotten better on being current over the last few years.E-Mods are based on past years data and use the E-Mod that was calculated six months prior to renewal.
+Credit systems have gotten better at being current over the last few years.E-Mods are based on past years’ data and use the E-Mod that was calculated six months before renewal.

 If a consumer does not review their credit report carefully, they may be overpaying for credit due to inaccuracies on their credit reports.
 If the Experience Mod rating sheets are not reviewed carefully, an employer may be overpaying for Workers Comp coverage.